 - Please yourself and develop your own style

-- Shoot “tethered”, which means with a cable attached between your camera and a computer monitor so you can see the results of shooting instantly.
-We do this and it saves us a lot of time.
+- Shoot tethered with cable attached between your camera and a computer so you can see the results of shooting instantly.

 - Use a tripod for stability and clearer images

-Day Two – Every Picture Tells a Story, Don’t it?
+Day Two – Every Picture Tells a Story

 Day two of the workshop was about putting teaching into action.
-The fantastic teaching team of Matt, Adam, Cindie and Denise were ready to guide us through a day of food styling, shooting and implementing what we had learned day one.
+Our teachers guided us through a day of food styling, shooting and implementing what we had learned day one.

 My Student Project: Pistachio Crusted Salmon